 Stryker Hip Replacement Side Effects

 Stryker is one of the largest medical and orthopedic manufacturers in the world.
-Hundreds of Stryker products have found success.
+Hundreds of Stryker products are experiencing success on the market.
 However, in 2012, the company recalled two faulty hip implant systems.
-The Stryker Rejuvenate and ABG II Modular-Neck hip stems were linked to a number of adverse reports and patient injuries.
-A number of patients experienced severe Stryker side effects due to the design of the implants.
+The Stryker Rejuvenate and ABG II Modular-Neck hip stems can cause serious injuries.
+A number of patients are experiencing severe Stryker side effects due to the design of the implants.

-The Stryker Corporation is one of the largest medical and orthopedic device manufacturers in the world.
-The company is based in Michigan with operations in over 100 countries.
-Stryker has estimated yearly sales of over $9 billion.
-Stryker has manufactured hundreds of medical devices and joint replacement products, most of which have been successful; however some of the hip replacement devices have caused serious adverse events resulting in injury to hundreds of patients.
+The Stryker Corporation is one of the largest medical device manufacturers in the world.
+The company works out of Michigan with operations in over 100 countries.
+Stryker sells more than $9 billion in products every day.
 The company faces multiple lawsuits regarding the Stryker Rejuvenate Modular and ABG II Modular-Neck Hip systems.

 The Stryker Rejuvenate Modular-Neck Stem and the ABG Modular-Neck Stem hip replacement devices were approved by the Food and Drug Administration (FDA) in 2008 and 2009.
-The devices were designed to be longer lasting and were marketed for a “younger” demographic for a patient with an active lifestyle.
+The devices were made to be longer lasting and were marketed for a “younger” patient with an active lifestyle.

 Part of the design was the lack of a Metal on Metal (MoM) construction, common in many other devices.
-The lack of all metal components was intended to reduce the probability of metal grating on metal, causing the release of metallic debris.
-Unfortunately, even though the Stryker products were designed to reduce the potential for side effects, the devices have resulted in a number of “Adverse Local Tissue Reaction” (ALTR) resulting in serious injury and requiring revision surgery.
+The lack of all metal features was meant to reduce the chances of metal grating on metal, causing the release of debris.
+Unfortunately, even though the Stryker products were made to reduce potential side effects, the devices have resulted in a number of “Adverse Local Tissue Reaction” (ALTR).
+Many of these products are resulting in serious injury and requiring revision surgery.

-Stryker issued two “Urgent Field Safety” notices and a report to physicians and surgeons delineating the proper implantation technique and acknowledging the potential risk of metallosis, metal ion generation, and metallic debris release caused by neck joint corrosion.
+Stryker issued two “Urgent Field Safety” notices and a report to physicians and surgeons about the proper implantation technique and acknowledging the potential risk of

-By mid-2012, The FDA had received numerous serious adverse event reports stating ALTR and the Canadian health authority recalled the Stryker devices.
-Stryker subsequently voluntarily recalled both of the devices and discontinued manufacture in all global facilities and in August of 2012, the company finally urged physicians and surgeons to contact patients regarding the recalls and potential for risk.
-Patients were encouraged to contact the company but many had already experiences severe adverse events.
+By mid-2012, numerous reports were filed with the FDA.
+The Canadian health authority also recalled the devices.
+Stryker then voluntarily recalled both of the devices and stopped making these in all global facilities and in August of 2012, the company finally urged physicians and surgeons to contact patients regarding the recalls and potential for risk.
+Patients were encouraged to contact the company.

 Faulty Stryker Hip Design

-The side effects caused by Stryker Rejuvenate and ABG II hip systems are primarily caused by a faulty design.
+The side effects caused by Stryker Rejuvenate and ABG II hip systems are caused by a faulty design.
 Many hip implant systems feature a one-piece stem and neck built to fit patients.
 This is referred to as a “monoblock” design.
-However, the Stryker Rejuvenate and ABG II systems were designed to minimize bone stress and maximize stability.
+However, the Stryker Rejuvenate and ABG II systems should minimize bone stress and maximize stability.

 Even though the devices are not typical “metal-on-metal” (MoM), the device necks are constructed of cobalt and chromium and the neck stems are coated with titanium.
-The metal compositions were intended to be corrosion resistant but the junction or joint where the two metals meet, allows the metals to grate on one another, releasing toxic metal ions and debris.
+The metal compositions are intended to be corrosion-resistant, but the junction or joint where the two metals meet, allows the metals to grate on one another, releasing toxic metal ions and debris.

 Like most other hip replacement products, Stryker hip replacement products were approved under the 510(k) Premarket Notification Process rather than the more stringent medical device approval process..
-This is an exemption allowed for medical devices that are claimed to be enough like other devices on the market so that the manufacturer will be able to avoid costly clinical testing.
+This is an exemption allowed for medical devices that are allegedly enough like other devices on the market.
+If approved, the manufacturer will be able to avoid costly clinical testing.
 Consequently, the Stryker devices were not implanted in human patients prior to use in the public.

 Using the 510(k) process forces the device manufacturer, the medical community, and the public to rely on post-market information to identify dangerous issues.
-By the time adverse event reports began to appear, many patients had already been seriously injured.
+By the time adverse event reports emerged, many patients had already been seriously injured.

 Serious Adverse Events and Metal Corrosion

-Hip implants of all types may cause serious side effects but the Stryker devices have caused a higher than normal occurrence of failure due to corrosion and fritting of the metal which releases metal ions and fragments into surrounding tissue causing severe adverse events such as:
+Hip implants of all types may cause serious side effects.
+However, the Stryker devices have caused a higher than normal occurrence of failure due to corrosion and fritting of the metal which releases metal ions and fragments into surrounding tissue causing severe adverse events such as: